 You’re invited to join us on our Second Saturday and Weekday Bird Walks.
 Youth/Beginning Bird Walks are designed for youth, grades 4-8 and up, and beginners of all ages.
 We have binoculars to share.
 Meet at the concrete monolith at Turtle Bay (map) on the second Saturday of every month year-round, 9-11a.m., to learn the birds of our home town.
 Youth must be accompanied or signed in by an adult.
 Check the Calendar page for details.

-Second Saturday walks for early risers meet at 8 a.m., also at the Turtle Bay Monolith, and are held the second Saturday of every month, September through May.
+Our Regular Second Saturday walks for early risers meet at 8 a.m., also at the Turtle Bay Monolith, and are held the second Saturday of every month, September through March.
+In April the Regular Second Saturday Bird Walks move to Shasta College where we meet in Shasta College’s north parking lot.
 Local Weekday Bird Walks are held once a month on weekdays.
 All Second Saturday Bird Walks and Local Weekday Bird Walks are open to the public.